KinnarChowdhury1994/grievance_redressal_system/README.md

 # grievance_redressal_system
 A full-stack web application for citizens to submit grievances and for administrators to manage and resolve them.

+#### 🔧 Project Overview
+A web-based complaint management system where:
+- Citizens can submit complaints.
+- Admins can view, update statuses, and act on complaints.

 # Grievance Redressal System - Generic

 A full-stack web application for citizens to submit grievances and for administrators to manage and resolve them.